8none1/nimble_triones/README.md

 I still need to try and add OTA support etc.
 If anyone out there understands C++ and would like to take this idea and make it useable, please feel free and save me from this hell.

+# Problems that still exist
+ - The Bluetooth lights lock up some times.
+It seems the only thing you can do to fix it is power cycle them
+ - If you enable OTA then you suddenly can't connect to BLE devices (yes, the whole point of this endevour was to enable OTA)
+ - If you enable mDNS you can't connect to BLE devices